Ameer Ali (academic): Conference papers

-Conference Item
+Conference items

 Ali, A. (2011) Muslims in Sri Lanka after the Civil War.
 In: Public Lecture, 9 January, Colombo: Sri Lanka.

 Ali, A. (2008) Islamic culture or Muslim cultures: Missing pieces in the Australian cultural kaleidoscope.
 In: Keynote address delivered at the Symposium on Islamic Culture, May, Adelaide, South Australia.

-Book Chapter
+Book chapters

 Ali, A. (2014) Riba–free finance and zakat–induced economic aid: The political economy of two developmental initiatives in the Muslim world.
 In: Clarke, Matther and Tittensor, David, (eds.)
 Islam and Development: Exploring the Invisible Aid Economy.
 Ashgate, Farnham, England, pp. 87-108.

 Ali, A. (2014) The political economy of Islamic banking and finance3: A faith-based enterprise growing in the global village.
 In: vanden Driesen, C. and Kumar, T.V., (eds.)
 Globalisation: Australian-Asian perspectives.
 Atlantic Publishers & Distributors, New Delhi, India, pp. 18-35.

 Ali, A. (2013) Sri Lankan Muslim diaspora.
 In: Reeves, P., (ed.)
 The Encyclopedia of the Sri Lankan Diaspora.
 Editions Didier Millet, Singapore, pp. 54-58.

 Ali, A. (2012) The politics of Sri Lanka-Tamil Nadu relations.
 In: Indian Ocean: A Sea of Uncertainty.
 Future Directions International, West Perth, Western Australia, pp. 77-79.

 Ali, A. (2011) Kattankudy in eastern Sri Lanka: A mullah-merchant urban complex caught between Islamist factionalism and ethno-nationalism.
 In: vanden Driesen, C. and vanden Driesen, I., (eds.)
 Change: Conflict and Convergence : Austral Asian Scenarios.
 Orient Blackswan, New Delhi, India, pp. 232-244.

 Ali, A. (2005) The Muslim diaspora in the west: The challenges from an Australian perspective.
 In: vanden Driesen, C. and Crane, R., (eds.)
 Diaspora : the Australasian experience.
 Prestige Books, New Delhi, India, pp. 119-130.

 Ali, A. (2002) Globalization and greed: A Muslim perspective.
 In: Knitter, Paul F. and Muzaffar, Chandra, (eds.)
 Subverting greed: Religious perspectives on the global economy.
 Orbis Books, Maryknoll, N.Y., pp. 137-153.

 Ali, A. (1993) Industrialisation or industries?
 The vision and the viability in Brunei Darussalam.
 In: Sumbangsih, Sultan’s Silver Jubilee Publication.
 University of Brunei Darussalam, Gadong, Bruni, pp. 196-205.

 Ali, A. (1985) Muslims and the export sector of Sri Lanka.
 In: Muslims of Sri Lanka. ., Colombo.